Space Delta 13

 Space Delta 13 (DEL 13) is a United States Space Force unit responsible for space education.
 It offers advanced and developmental space education courses for the Space Force and its joint and allied partners.
 It was established on 23 August 2021 following the establishment of the Space Training and Readiness Command, the field command to which it reports.
-It is temporarily headquartered at Maxwell Air Force Base, Alabama, but its final location requires a base selection process.
+It is headquartered at Joint Base Andrews, Maryland.